What is a hydrocolloid dressing?

-Hydrocolloid dressings usually last between three to seven days.
+Hydrocolloid Plaster usually last between three to seven days.
 If the dressing starts to peel from the edges before this time, it will need changing.

 The great thing about hydrocolloid dressings is that they keep the wound moist and protected.
 This means that the wound will not need to be cleaned every day.
 In fact, the wound will heal faster if you keep the dressing on and don’t regularly expose it to air.

 Simply follow these steps when it’s time to remove the dressing:

 • Lift up the corner of one of the adhesive edges

 • Gently lift around all edges until all the adhesive is free

 • Remove the dressing from the wound in the direction of hair growth